Factbox: Prince Harry's phone-hacking lawsuit against UK publisher

 They say the media group's journalists or private investigators commissioned by them carried out phone-hacking on an "industrial scale" and obtained private details by deception.

 Senior editors and executives knew and approved of the behaviour, the claimants' lawyers say.
-MGN is contesting the claims and denies senior figures were aware of wrongdoing.
+MGN, now owned by Reach (RCH.L), is contesting the claims and denies senior figures were aware of wrongdoing.
 It also argues some of the lawsuits were brought too late.

 Since it began, MGN has admitted private investigators had been instructed to unlawfully gather information about three of those involved in the test cases, including, on one occasion, Harry.

-The publisher said it unreservedly apologised and that the prince was entitled to compensation.
+The publisher said it unreservedly apologised and that the prince was entitled to 500 pounds in compensation.
 But it denies any other wrongdoing in relation to him, saying there was no evidence for it.

 WHAT IS PHONE-HACKING?